-Collect some bird silhouette pictures (as shown in Figure 1), and project them on a screen or make flash cards.
-Alternatively, you can print this page.
+Collect some bird silhouette pictures (as shown in figure T1), and project them on a screen or make flash cards.
+Alternatively, you can download this page from www.vigyanpratibha.in for printing.
 Ask the students to guess which bird it might be, and ask them to spell out the reasons for their answers.

-Figure 1: Bird silhouettes
+Figure T1 Bird silhouettes